 Sallie has a bachelor’s degree in English and Studio Art from Bucknell University—as well as various certifications from the Aquent Graphics Institute, New York University SCPS, the Moore College of Art and Design, and the Continuing Studies University of the Arts.

-Helping keep Sallie sane outside of BD+C are her husband Nathaniel (pretty cute), her dog Wrigley (even cuter), and her daughter Celia (the reigning champion of cuteness).
+Helping keep Sallie sane outside of BD+C are her husband Nathaniel (pretty cute), her dog Wrigley (even cuter), her daughter Celia (the reigning champion of cuteness) and her son, Wesley.

 Carlos has 5 years in cutting-edge graphic design with a broad range of clients.
 He previously worked for Luceco LED, where he was responsible for the design of all marketing and packaging materials.
 He has also worked for Corporate Montage, where he created exhibition booth designs for oil and gas clients.